Building an expressive API for custom confirm dialogs in React

 .

-1import useConfirm from './ConfirmDialog';23function Demo() {4const confirm = useConfirm();56const handleDeleteAll = () => {7confirm({8title: "Delete all",9description: "Are you sure you want to delete everything?"10confirmBtnLabel: "Yes",11});1213// Perform your dangerous critical action here.14};1516return (17<Button onClick={handleDeleteAll}>18Delete all19</Button>20);21}
+1import useConfirm from './ConfirmDialog';23function Demo() {4const confirm = useConfirm();56const handleDeleteAll = () => {7confirm({8title: "Delete all",9description: "Are you sure you want to delete everything?",10confirmBtnLabel: "Yes",11});1213// Perform your dangerous critical action here.14};1516return (17<Button onClick={handleDeleteAll}>18Delete all19</Button>20);21}

 While the presentational aspects of the Confirm Dialog work as intended, we still don’t have the functionality working.
 How do we